 - suggesting particular resources or processes for consultation

-- providing feedback on content, structure and useability as the material develops
+- providing feedback on content, structure and usability as the material develops

 - letting us know what would be most useful to include on the site to support your work in Indigenous evaluation

 If you would like to find out more about the project, please contact us by email.
 As part of the process, we will be discussing the project at the 2017 AES conference, in informal meetings and discussions at the BetterEvaluation booth.

 This project is being funded by the Department of the Prime Minister and Cabinet (PMC).
 Copyright and intellectual property rights are protected.
 Resources are only added with permission and may be included through providing links to where they are housed.
 Attribution of authorship is always maintained.
 Any resources created as part of this project will be shared under a Creative Commons process which requires attribution and permits non-commercial use.